Petrychuk/aussieway-visa/content/intro/work-visa.md

 A work visa allows you to live and work in Australia.
 Here’s an overview.

 <div class="note">
-NOTE: The visas on this page is not a complete list of regional visas.
+NOTE: The visas on this page is not a complete list of work visas.
 Read More Details below for additional information.
 </div>